bbatsov/batsov.com/_posts/2012-04-06-melpa-homebrew-emacs-edition.markdown

 they are run hourly on the MELPA server to create an HTTP package archive that Emacs users can simply add to their `'package-archives` list.
-As [Phil Hagelberg](http://technomancy.us) said - there's no reason to drag in complicated dependencies like Node for something that's essentially a pile of static files.
+As [Phil Hagelberg](http://technomancy.us) said - there's no reason to drag in complicated dependencies like Node.js for something that's essentially a pile of static files.
 MELPA on the other hand is written mostly in Emacs Lisp and is thus much more comprehensible to casual Emacs hackers.